Transportation/Trucking/Railroad January 2026

 How does Transportation/Trucking/Railroad compare?

-On the lower side, people in Transportation/Trucking/Railroad had much lower favorable scores than average in Action, Feedback & Recognition, and Leadership.
+On the lower side, people in Transportation/Trucking/Railroad had much lower favorable scores than average in Action, Feedback & Recognition, and Innovation.

-The highest scoring question for Transportation/Trucking/Railroad had 88% of people agreeing that they know what they need to do to be successful in their role (+2% compared to overall) while they were generally most positive about Work & Life Blend.
+The highest scoring question for Transportation/Trucking/Railroad had 87% of people agreeing that they know what they need to do to be successful in their role (+0% compared to overall) while they were generally most positive about Management.

-People in Transportation/Trucking/Railroad were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 25% of people disagreeing (+2% above average).
+People in Transportation/Trucking/Railroad were generally least favourable about Action, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 26% of people disagreeing (+9% above average).

 How long do people stay?